Skip to Main Content

 Aural Hematoma Surgery For Cats

-The procedure involves a veterinary surgeon making a small surgical cut in the ear flap to drain the blood pocket.
+The surgery involves a veterinary surgeon making a small surgical cut in the ear flap to drain the blood pocket.
 Then, using small sutures, the vet will close the pocket to prevent the accumulation of blood or infection.
 To ensure the site doesn't accumulate blood, the vet or vet surgeon will cover the ear with a bandage.

 Post-Surgery Recovery